-Most low voltage lights are fitted with LEDs, these might be very bright but they consume less power than traditional bulbs, they also last longer, so there you have two more reasons why low voltage lights are easy on the wallet.
+Most low voltage lights are fitted with LEDs, these are very bright but they consume less power than traditional bulbs, they also last longer, so there you have two more reasons why low voltage lights are easy on the wallet.

 Another compelling benefit is that 12 volts is completely safe for both homeowners, their children and pets.
 Although you might bury the cable for cosmetic reasons, there is no safety requirement to dig a 50 centimetre trench as you do for mains cables.

 The two leading low voltage lighting brands are Techmar and Garden Lights, their products are available in a variety of sizes, styles and colours.
 All you have to do is to choose the lights that you require from their impressive ranges and then decide on the transformer and cables you need.